Raynos/NodeComposite/README.md

     // $ is QSA _not_ Sizzle/jQuery
     var $ = NodeComposite.$;

-    var foos = $(".foo");
+    // foos is a NodeComposite instance and also an Array var foos = $(".foo");

     // set style on all foos